Michigan lawyer discusses how long it takes to get a workers’ comp settlement check and how to maximize value.

 Determining when you get your workers’ comp settlement check depends on several factors.
 A good estimate is 6-8 weeks from initial settlement discussions to getting a check in hand.
 Negotiation can take a couple days to a week.
 Settlement documents must be signed, and a redemption hearing scheduled with a magistrate.

-This process can add approximately 3-4 weeks.
 Once settlement has been approved, there is a 15-day appeal period.
 This can be waived if both sides agree.
-Settlement checks are then sent by U.S. mail and typically arrive in 7-10 days.
+Workers’ comp settlement checks are then sent by U.S. mail and typically arrive in 7-10 days.
 A good estimate is 6-8 weeks from initial settlement discussions to getting a settlement check in hand.

 How to negotiate more money for settlement?

 Getting your workers’ comp settlement check is only part of the battle.
 Our job as workers’ comp lawyers is to get disabled employees the most amount of money possible.
 We use our knowledge and skills to show the maximum value in each case.